flutter/website/cookbook/maintenance/error-reporting.md

 While we always do our best to create apps that are free of bugs, they're sure to crop up from time to time.
-Since buggy apps lead to unhappy users and customers, it's important to understand how often our users experience bugs and where those errors occur.
+Since buggy apps lead to unhappy users and customers, it's important to understand how often our users experience bugs and where those bugs occur.
 That way, we can prioritize the bugs with the highest impact and work to fix them.

 How can we determine how often our users experiences bugs?
-Whenever an error occurs, we can create a report with the error that occurred and the associated stacktrace.
-We can then send the report to an error tracking service, such as Sentry, Rollbar, or Fabric.
+Whenever an error occurs, we can create a report containing the error that occurred and the associated stacktrace.
+We can then send the report to an error tracking service, such as Sentry, Fabric, or Rollbar.

 The error tracking service will then aggregate all of the crashes our users experience and group them together for us.
 This allows us to know how often our